2001 Canadian federal budget

-The Canadian federal budget for the fiscal year 2002-2003 was presented by Minister of Finance Paul Martin in the House of Commons of Canada on December 10, 2001.
+The Canadian federal budget for the fiscal year 2001–02 was presented by Minister of Finance Paul Martin in the House of Commons on December 10, 2001.
 It was known as the "Security Budget" for its focus on security after the September 11 attacks in the United States.

 This was the last budget presented by Paul Martin as Minister of Finance.
 It was marked by the poor Canadian economy of the previous year that saw very slow growth.
 In order to keep the budget balanced, Martin proposed only limited new spending.
 The largest outlay was $7.7 billion over five years to improve security.

 Background

 This budget was unusually presented in December 2001, as federal budgets are normally released in February or March.
 However, the election in November 2000 had been preceded by a detailed "budget update" for which covered most of the fiscal year 2001-2002.

 The November 2000 Speech from the throne had announced it would attempt to improve the living conditions of indigenous communities, and so the 2001 budget was expected to include large investments in these communities.
 However, the September 11 attacks cause the government's priorities to change toward national security, which was reflected in the budget.